rahulgadre/rahulgadre.github.io/content/about/_index.md

 I am a Technical Account Manager and currently work at Amazon Web Services.
 In my current role, I work as an advocate for customers and assist them with their journey to the cloud considering cost optimization and operational excellence.

-Prior to becoming a TAM, I was part of the Linux team and worked on various AWS services to solve complex customer issues.
+Prior to becoming a TAM, I was part of the Linux team in AWS Support and worked on various AWS services to solve complex customer issues.
 I troubleshot application deployments and recreate customer.
 My responsibilities also included creating tutorials, how-to videos, and other technical articles for internal and customer communities.

 Prior to joining AWS, I worked at Avaya and was part of the ASP 100 and 4200 product design and development R&D team.
 I had been actively involved in designing, testing, and deployment of Avaya’s ASP products.
 In my first role at Avaya, I used to manage Avaya’s Highlands Ranch data center.
 My expertise included data center administration, DevOps and automation, and cloud computing.
 I have also achieved multiple cloud certifications from AWS and Microsoft Azure.